doctorfree/MusicPlayerPlus/README.md

 - mpcplus character based MPD client
 - mppcava character based spectrum visualizer

-The build scripts in the `scripts/` directory of the MusicPlayerPlus repository can be used to compile blissify, essentia, gaia, mpcplus, and mppcava.
+The build scripts in the `scripts/` directory of the MusicPlayerPlus repository can be used to compile bliss-analyze, blissify, essentia, gaia, mpcplus, and mppcava.
 These are:

+- scripts/build-bliss-analyze.sh
 - scripts/build-blissify.sh
 - scripts/build-essentia.sh
 - scripts/build-gaia.sh